 A large choice of cultural activities awaits the visitor to Granada and its province, including music, dance, theatre, exhibitions and museums.
-Don’t miss the exceptional International Festival of Music and Dance held each year in June/July, (see this year’s promotional video below).
-Visit historical monuments of all sizes and styles which abound all over the province.
+Don’t miss the exceptional International Festival of Music and Dance – each year in June/July.
+Historical monuments of all sizes and styles abound all over the province.
 You’ll find ancient ruins, castles, fortresses, nobles’ palaces and mansions, churches and cathedrals.

 The Alhambra Palace

 “The red one” in arabic, is the second most visited monument in Spain.
 Built on Sabika Hill, the old Moorish fortress rises above Granada with the Sierra Nevada mountains behind to the south-east.
 Probably constructed over Roman remains as a small fortress in 9th c. like many others around the province.
 Fallen into ruins for several hundred years, Al-Ahmar the founder of the Nasrid Dynasty re-built it in 13th. century, much as we know it now.
 The Alhambra was a palace, a fortress and a citadel; the residence of the Nasrid Sultans and top government officials, court servants and the royal guard.
 Today the monument continually undergoes restoration work, returning the intricate decorative work and architecture to its original state, wherever possible.
 The visit includes the Nasrid palaces as well as the Carlos V Palace and the Generalife Palace – on the left.